travenos/vari/readme.md

 # VARI Project
 Software for simulating the VARI process

+## Database location
+Database is created on first launch of the application.
+Two tables are created from file *create.sql*.
+In the repository, it is located in the following path:
+**share/vari/sql/create.sql**

 ## Ubuntu build dependencies
 ```
 sudo apt install make g++ cmake fakeroot qt5-default qt5-qmake mercurial doxygen libc-bin